SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA

 \subsubsection{Self-consistency judge}

-For \emph{Self-Consistency}~\citep{wang2023selfconsistency}, we let the GPT-4o judge sample \textbf{10 independent verdicts} at temperature~0.7 and take a simple majority.
-In self-consistency, we excluded an external tool or reference answer, so the model relies exclusively on its parametric knowledge, matching the original self-consistency setup.

-Table~\ref{tab:noniterative-kappa} shows that self-consistency gives a modest boost over the vanilla judge (no tool), but it still lags far behind the tool-augmented baselines, confirming that external evidence, especially when gathered iteratively is critical for reliable objective judgment.
+For \emph{self-consistency}~\citep{wang2023selfconsistency}, the GPT-4o judge samples 10 independent verdicts at temperature $0.7$ and returns a simple majority.
+No external evidence is used; the judge relies entirely on its parametric knowledge, matching the original self-consistency setup.
+Table~\ref{tab:noniterative-kappa} shows that self-consistency gives a modest boost over the vanilla Judge-without-search, but still lags far behind the search-augmented baselines, confirming that external evidence---especially when gathered iteratively---is critical for reliable objective judgment.